Low cost. Only $15.00 ONE TIME FEE - Subscriptions never expire. Reserve your membership today!

-While researching about the history of snowflake exploration, I really sifted through the Internet and bookstores to extract any tiny bit of information I could possibly find about scientists and explorers who talked about ice and snow crystals.
+While researching about the history of snowflake exploration, I really sifted through the Internet and bookstores to extract any tiny bit of information I could possibly find about ice and snow crystals scientists and explorers.

 It is pretty fascinating, once you realize the degree of efforts these men went through to gather this wonderful data.

 One of the more fascinating finds is the Haeckel's Art Forms from Nature publication.
 He didn't study snowflakes, but he did illustrate minute ocean life which he hand-illustrated and cataloged while he observed the life forms through the eye of a new invention, the microscope.

 The resulting images are absolutely jaw-droppingly awesome.
 I included a small sample of Haeckel's images so that children can be introduced to such wonder.

 Read Kenneth Libbrecht's "Snowflakes" for more information.

 View a screen shot of the Woodcut by Olaus Magnus taken from an article by F. Eijgenraam NRC Handelsblad (14 Feb.
 1991) (on page 8 of a very large pdf file)